September 30, 2004

 September 21, 2004

 posted by S A J Shirazi @ 9/21/2004 04:56:00 PM,

 Mangla Valley is the countryside one would like to get lost in.
 I, along with some others, explored, hiked some ridges and went around a few of the natural bowls in the pollution free environments of the valley while more adventurous type were busy boating.
 Away from humdrum of the city life.
 No hurrying up.
 We did not realize and the evening was upon us, earlier than usual and we headed back.
 No one in the group wanted the joyful trip to end but it did.

 Journey back home is conventionally faster.
 But in our case it was not.
 We were back at the City Campus, thinking where the Excursion Society will take us again [Sabrina Afzal, MBA].

 Labels: Campus Life

 posted by S A J Shirazi @ 9/21/2004 01:56:00 PM,

 September 20, 2004

 The Lahore School was granted a Charter in January, 1997 by an Act of the Provincial Assembly of the Punjab: The Lahore School of Economics Act 1997 (Act II of 1997).
 The Charter vests the powers of an independent degree granting institution to The Lahore School.

-This blog covers learning, teaching and research activities in the Lahore School.
+This blog covers learning, teaching, research and extra curricular activities in the Lahore School.

 posted by S A J Shirazi @ 9/20/2004 11:21:00 PM,